vittoema96/InfiniteFusionCalculator/README.md

 ## App .exe <a id="exe"></a>
 If your only goal is to run the app, what you really need is to download the [dist/IFFT/](dist/IFFT/) folder.
+You can also download a .zip from [here](https://mega.nz/file/VY8imSAK#h8pCk95VKGGIYRWXhQ3OmOPoFYlWjyoKarlRJJLkVCE).

 Once downloaded, run the `IFFT.exe` file that you'll find inside.

 ### Rebuild .exe <a id="rebuild_exe"></a>